peconomi/spring2021_core_metrics_lab/README.md

 ### Week 1

 1. An introduction to R.
-1. Project management and packages.
+1. Project and package management.
 1. Markdown files and knitting.
 1. Revisiting OLS.